Rep. Jordan Addresses Allegations by Guys Who Somehow Found Perkins Coie

 This is what the left does.
 They lie and accuse every effective Republican of some kind of sexual dalliance.
 Why should we believe these people?
 They will do anything to destroy people on the political right.

 Listen to what Rep. Jordan told Bret Baier on Special Report in the video below.
 He was a little confusing in this clip when he called it locker room talk but he seemed upset over the loss of his nephew so we will have to wait for an additional explanation.
+At the end, he clearly said he never heard anything in the locker room when Bret Baier revisited it.

 It’s also odd that these players were groped by the school doctor a number of times but kept going back to him.
 What’s wrong with them?
 They were adults in college.